BunnyEncoder20/GitHub_FET_Quizzes/README.md

 console.log(decoded);
 ```
 - these errors when using jwt in frontend mostly because of the nature of jwt which requires some core elements which are not there in non-browser environments.

+---

+### Creating private routes in react-router v6

+- the react-router package underwent a lot of changes in it's last update and lot of things and components of it changed.
+- The the way of crating private routes : [Watch](https://youtu.be/2k8NleFjG7I?si=BZT9r42g0eTdB7fv)
+-